chrisbrownie/flamingkeys.com/_drafts/2012-05-15-outlook-2010-error-when-moving-folder-in-another-users-mailbox-cannot-copy-this-folder-because-it-may-contain-private-items.md

 <a href="https://www.flamingkeys.com/wp-content/uploads/2012/05/image2.png"><img style="display: inline" title="image" alt="image" src="{{ site.baseurl }}/assets/image_thumb2.png" width="345" height="134" /></a>
 This is an error that halts the saving of settings, so you need to tell Outlook to ignore this.
 A simple registry key will suffice:
 HKCU\Software\Microsoft\Office\14.0\Outlook\Preferences
-Create a DWORD “IgnoreSOBError” with value “1”.
+Create a DWORD "IgnoreSOBError" with value "1".
 Restart Outlook and you’ll be able to perform the actions above without seeing this error.